smgriffin/ankiSwirl/README.md

 To Study by Specific Topic:

-The cards are organized by tags so to study a specific topic you can either suspend the cards without the tag in the Browse section, or create a custom study and then select Study by Tag.
+The cards are organized by tags, to study a specific topic you can either suspend the cards without your preferred tag in the Browse section, or create a custom study and then select Study by Tag.

 I will continue to add more cards as I work through the tutorial and refresh my memory.